DaveRoppo/Cyber-Security/Labs/Microsoft Sentinel (SIEM) Lab/README.md

 ![LAW](7.png)
 ### Utilizing a Powershell script (Credit: Josh Madakor) to pull geolocation data from geolocation.io for failed RDP logs (To use in a heatmap in Microsoft Sentinel)
 ![powershell](11.png)
-### Cleaning the log data generated from failed RDP attempts
+### Cleaning the log data in our Log Analytics Workspace generated from failed RDP attempts
 ![cleaning](9.png)
 ### Finally, running a query in Microsoft Sentinel against our data in the Log Analytics Workspace to produce the heatmap shown above
 ![query](13.png)